Click on a link to be taken to the entry below.

 Academic and Personal Leave

-A student who wishes to take academic or personal leave from Davidson may do so upon approval from the Registrar or Dean of Students, respectively.
+A student who wishes to take academic or personal leave from Davidson may do so upon approval from the Registrar and Dean of Students.
+Guidelines are available from the Registrar.
 After March 15, a penalty of $250 is charged if a student receives approval for academic or personal leave beginning the following fall semester.
 A $500 penalty applies after June 15.
 In like manner, a penalty of $250 is charged if a student notifies the Registrar after November 1 that he or she does not intend to enroll for the spring semester, and a $500 penalty applies after January 1.

 A student studying abroad on a non-Davidson program must pay the non-refundable $350 administrative fee.
 (See 4 in Additional Fees above.)
 A student must pay his or her account in full and maintain the $500 enrollment deposit in order to be granted on-leave status.